 This course encourages the students to research, question, and critically analyze this social mediation of human life, the new technologies of society, and the (post-)human forms of the body and self!
 We therefore will engage social media through the anthropological perspective that aims to understand what makes us human but also how we make the diverse cultural meanings and practices that constitute our differences.
-All majors are welcome: from anthropology to humanities and social sciences students and from computer science and engineering students to those from other sciences backgrounds.
+All majors are welcome: from anthropology to humanities, social sciences, marketing to communication students and from computer science and engineering students to those from other sciences backgrounds.